Watch Modesto’s Ryan Hammond at 2015 Valley’s Got Talent competition

 The Modesto High graduate’s audition before the “American Idol” judges is set to air Monday, March 18.
 In an interview earlier this month, Hammond said he was thrilled to be a contestant on the show’s 17th season, which started two weeks ago.

-“It was really exciting to finally be able to go stand in front of the judges and get to meet (“American Idol” judges) Katy Perry, Lionel Richie and Luke Bryant,” Hammond said.
+“It was really exciting to finally be able to go stand in front of the judges and get to meet (“American Idol” judges) Katy Perry, Lionel Richie and Luke Bryan,” Hammond said.
 “I’ve been watching it from the beginning and being a part of it was a surreal experience.”

 Hammond won the Valley Talent Project (then called Valley’s Got Talent) in 2015.
 That same year he competed in and won the title of Nor Cal Idol.